 - At the end, ask a question.
 If you don't have a question about the position, say politely, "Well, you answered most of my questions about the position through the interview, but I do want to ask about what your favorite part about working here is?
 What do you enjoy?"
 The best way to create a bond with an interviewer?
 Ask them about their experiences!
 Get them to talk about what they love, because you can show them how interested you are in the role.
 This is a huge bonus if they have a lot to say!

-- Weaknesses in interviews?
+- Address weaknesses and improvements.
+Weaknesses in interviews?
 They aren't always easy to talk about, are they?
 You don't want to necessarily downgrade yourself, but you don't want to sound perfect, because no one is!
 So, what do you say to this?
 Mention your weakness, but say how you are working to improve on it!
 This shows that while you have a weakness, you are aware of the steps to take to become better at it!
-This shows that 1) you're not a perfect person, and 2) you can take the steps to recognize an error, and fix it.
+This shows that 1) you're not a perfect person, and 2) you can take the steps to recognize an error and fix it.

-- I know this may be a little taboo, but I always picture an interview as a friendly business venture with a friend I've never met.
+- Treat your interview like any other job.
+I know this may be a little taboo, but I always picture an interview as a friendly business venture with a friend I've never met.
 Except you're entirely professional.
 It makes it easier to treat it as such, because you find casual professionalism which relaxes the situation.
 Interviews don't have to be scary.
 They can be a great opportunity to learn about the job, and learn whether it's right for you.
 Treat it like any other job, except you're not getting paid for it!
 (Yet!)

 Another tip is to follow career coach websites.
 Ever since I started following those, I became well-versed in how to handle interviews, correspondence, and working with co-workers.
 The best way to learn is to learn from those who have been there!